sergeyt/sergeyt-dev/src/posts/2025/yabudu/index.md

 ---
-title: Yabudu — Making Event Registration Effortless
+title: YaBudu — Making Event Registration Effortless
 date: '2025-11-04'
 spoiler: Demo project to showcase my skills
 tags: ["pr", "demo", "project"]
 ---

-## Yabudu — Making Event Registration Effortless
+## YaBudu — Making Event Registration Effortless

 Organizing small group events might sound simple — until you’ve tried doing it through a group chat.
 Whether it’s a local tennis club, a study circle, or a table-tennis group, coordinating who’s coming can quickly turn into a flurry of messages, crossed wires, and last-minute confusion.

-That’s the everyday problem I set out to solve with **[Yabudu](https://github.com/sergeyt/yabudu)** — a modern web app that simplifies how people **register for upcoming events in shared spaces**.
+That’s the everyday problem I set out to solve with **[YaBudu](https://github.com/sergeyt/yabudu)** — a modern web app that simplifies how people **register for upcoming events in shared spaces**.

 ### From chaos to clarity